aiven/devportal/docs/products/kafka/howto/kcat.rst

 Setup a kcat configuration file
 -------------------------------

-While kcat accepts all connection configuration parameters in the command line, using a configuration file helps minimising the code needed for any sequent calls.
+While kcat accepts all connection configuration parameters in the command line, using a configuration file helps minimising the code needed for any following calls.

 ..
 Note::